-Literal translation: "colors which fit together" but also 'contrasting' or 'joined colours'.
+Literal translation: "colors which fit together" but also 'contrasting' or 'joined colors'.
 Decoration in a combination of underglaze cobalt blue outlines and enamels added on top of the fired glaze, within the outlines.
 Invented during the Ming, Xuande period but are mostly associated to the Ming, Chenghua reign (1465-87).

 Worth noticing as a personal observation is that in the local Jingdezhen dialect "doucai" just means that the decoration is on both sides of the glaze as in both underglaze and enamels - "both sides".